p3javier/frontend-guidelines/TESTING.md

 ### Unit Testing

 Unit testing is a level of software testing where individual units/components of a software are tested.
 In the React world this means testing an individual React Component or pure functions.

 #### What To Test?

 1. The first unit test of each component should be if it's render without crashing.

 2. The second unit test of a component should be if it contains the right information once it is loaded.

-⋅⋅⋅You can have properly io it you should look for specific strings or patterns.
+    * You should look for specific strings or patterns.

-...Or look for
+    * Or look for things like the placeholder text of an input or a test id.
+    * All of this is done in my case via [Testing Library React](https://testing-library.com/docs/react-testing-library/intro).

+3. The third unit test of a component should be if the component React properly to an user interaction.
+    * For example if we click a button that